pervezalam777/backend/nest/README.md

 - `findOne()`: Run a query, returning the first record matching the search criteria
 - `remove()`: Remove a record from the DB

+## Create vs Save
+- `Create`: creates repository entity instance in memory
+- `Save`: Actually save the data into the database

+### create gives you some advantages where
+- Auto generated id can be use
+- TypeORM provide hooks that can be use for logging (e.g. `AfterInsert()` )